ds300/derivablejs/examples/maybe/README.md

-To avoid this we can wrap the uppercasing function in another function which checks for null values and propagtes them install of calling the function on them. this way the error never gets thrown.
+To avoid this we can wrap the uppercasing function in another function which checks for null values and propagates them instead of calling the function on them.
+This way the error never gets thrown.

 ```typescript
 function maybe (f) {